nayname/dl4j-examples/jol/README.md

 ## Text analyzis

- - feed list of news to get santiment analyze
+ - feed list of reviews (IMDB) to get santiment analyze.
+Use previously trained model, or train model and than feed new reviews;
+First, create model from conf.

+`MLModel model = new MLModel(conf);`

+From each review (text) we create Object, than feed it to model oand label this review as positive or negative.

+`MLItem review = new MLItem(text, model);`

-> dl4j-examples/dl4j-examples/src/main/java/org/deeplearning4j/examples/recurrent/word2vecsentiment/
+> /dl4j-examples/jol/src/main/java/org/deeplearning4j/sentiment/reviews

 - suggest
 > dl4j-examples/dl4j-examples/src/main/java/org/deeplearning4j/examples/recurrent/basic/BasicRNNExample.java